jpapadopoulos/ttd/README.md

 #TDD with Python
-Repository for the book "Test Driven Development with Python"
+Repository for the book "Test Driven Development with Python" published by O'Reilly